No Dental Team Is Complete Without A Dental Hygienist And At NQ Surgical Dentistry Sharon Everett Provides Our Dental

 No dental team is complete without a dental hygienist and at NQ Surgical Dentistry Sharon Everett provides our dental hygiene therapy.

-Sharon’s gentle and caring approach to dental hygiene, coupled with her clear communication make her extremely successful in her patient treatment and management achieving excellent clinical outcomes.
+Sharon’s gentle and caring approach to dental hygiene therapy, coupled with her clear communication make her extremely successful in her patient treatment and management achieving excellent clinical outcomes.
 Sharon is a popular Dental Hygienist Townsville with her patients and respected by her work colleagues and peers.